Zebrozkii/React-Project/README.md

 ----------

 ## Description
-This is a example of the skills iver picked up in the REact Library.
+This is a example of the skills iver picked up in the React Library.

 ## Known Bugs
 * Zero known bugs.